sourcegraph/handbook/content/departments/people-talent/people-ops/tools/people-ops-faqs.md

 - **Contractors:**
   - All expensed perks must be added as a separate line item in your monthly invoice.
 For instructions on how to submit an invoice, visit [this page](../../../../benefits-pay-perks/pay-expenses/invoices.md).
 - **PEO employees:**
-  - **Remote and Deel:**
+  - **Deel:**
-    - All expensed perks must be submitted via Remote’s platform in order for them to be included in your monthly pay.
+    - All expensed perks must be submitted via Deel’s platform in order for them to be included in your monthly pay.
 Please use allowance type for internet, phone, wellness and reimbursement for all others.
-  - **Velocity:**
+  - **Airbase:**
-    - All expensed perks must be submitted via Expensify in order for them to be included in your monthly pay.
+    - All expensed perks must be submitted via Airbase in order for them to be included in your monthly pay.

 ### Q. Are expense report reimbursements tied to my paycheck?